 Form I (grades 1-3): Hawaiian focus

-Form II (grades 4-6): American and European focus
+Form II (grades 4-6): American & European focus

-Form III (grades 7-8): Ancient and Medieval focus
+Form III (grades 7-8): Ancient & Medieval focus

-We follow a trimester schedule, and at the end of each term we have an exam week followed by a tutor-parent conference where tutors give verbal feedback to the parents on how their children are doing in each class.
+We follow a trimester schedule.
+At the end of each term there is an exam week followed by a tutor-parent conference where tutors give verbal feedback to the parents.

 Bible (Alfred Rex Curriculum)

 Nature Studies (Nature walks and Nature Study Guide by Furneaux)